Webhikers-Docs/coding-guideline-checklist/README.md

 14. All `legal` pages, such as (`impressum`, `privacy`, `terms`, `cookies`) have a fully functional layout with `footer` and `header`.

 15. All images are styled properly with `css` and **do not** rely on cropped image formats that are coming shipped by our designers.
-Users should be able to exchange all images in the CMS later, without any cropping rounding the corners.
+Users should be able to exchange all images in the CMS later, without any cropping or rounding the corners.
 So Image size, rounded-corners, responsivesness **must** be set in `css`.
+Use `absolute` positioning and the `object-fit` css properties to crop image `height` and `width`.
+Set the `height` to `100%`, if you need an image to fill a complete bootstrap column.

 16. Form Submission buttons must be equpped with a [bootstrap spinner](https://getbootstrap.com/docs/4.5/components/spinners).
 Show the spinner and `disabled` the button after form submission and remove the `spinner` and `disabled` attribute when there is a submission error.